ahmad-344/image-compressor/README.md

 Drag and drop `index.html` onto the Netlify dashboard at netlify.com.
 The site goes live immediately with an auto-generated URL.

-**GitHub Pages:**

-1. Upload `index.html` to a public GitHub repository
-2. Navigate to Settings > Pages
-3. Set the source branch to `main` and the folder to root
-4. The application will be available at `https://username.github.io/repository-name/`

-**Netlify:**

-Drag and drop the `index.html` file onto the Netlify dashboard.
-The application will be live immediately at an auto-generated URL.

 ---

 ## Privacy